Harrison Architects

 Jon Alexander

-Sunshine Construction most recently built the Sproull-Radke Green-Roof Garage/Workshop.
-They also did our first project in Seattle, View Ridge Second Story Addition (EcoBuilding Times, Spring '94); the Medina Kitchen Renovation - renovation of a kitchen and two bathrooms for a chemically sensitive client and her family; the Wallingford Victorian Renovation - a top to bottom renovation of a 1910 Victorian house, and the Siegel-Dors Kitchen.
+Sunshine Construction has built a number of our projects over the years, including the widely published Sproull-Radke Green-Roof Garage/Workshop.
+Jon also did our first project in Seattle, View Ridge Second Story Addition (EcoBuilding Times, Spring ’94); the Medina Kitchen Renovation – renovation of a kitchen and two bathrooms for a chemically sensitive client and her family; the Wallingford Victorian Renovation – a top to bottom renovation of a 1910 Victorian house, and the Siegel-Dors Kitchen, a modern renovation for the drummer of the Supersuckers.
 Jon and I have known each other since the beginnings of the Northwest EcoBuilding Guild in 1991.
 Jon is reasonably priced, and an expert in job-site recycling.
-Jon has a wonderful facility for the use of healthier, energy- and resource-conserving materials and techniques.
-I would say he's the most passionate, experienced and knowledgable green contractor in Seattle.
-Sunshine Construction is a great choice for 5-star BuiltGreen projects, and similar "deep green" work.
+He has a wonderful facility for the use of healthier, energy- and resource-conserving materials and techniques.
+I would say he’s the most passionate, experienced and knowledgable small green contractor in Seattle.
+Sunshine Construction is a great choice for 5-star BuiltGreen projects, Passive House and similar “deep green” work.
+He’s taken the Passive House Builder’s course and has completed several Passive House projects.

 Bright Street Construction